 Category 3 and 4 Gambling Machine Licences are subject to an application process.
-Application forms can be found as an annex to this Policy Statement.
 The application is for a licence known as a Gambling Machine Licence.

 The award of a Gambling Machine Licence should not be taken as a qualification that the holder is an expert in gambling or competent to run a dedicated gambling operation.
 Nor does the award of a Gambling Machine licence deem the location where the machine is to be sited as a gambling licenced premises.
 The licence allows for the specific activity of Gambling Machine gambling to take place on an approved machine in a suitable venue.
 However, the licensee will be personally or corporately responsible for adhering to the conditions of the licence.